How long should you spend at Prado Museum?

 If you want to avoid crowds and enjoy the works with relative calm, the best time to visit the Prado is usually first thing in the morning, right when it opens (at 10:00), or mid-morning on a weekday.
 Weekends and holidays are, logically, the busiest days.

-And here comes the information that is always interesting: the National Prado Museum has a free admission time, and yes, it is at the very end of the day.
+And here comes the information that is always interesting: the National Prado Museum has a free admission time at the very end of the day.
 The free schedule is Monday to Saturday from 18:00 to 20:00, and on Sundays and holidays from 17:00 to 19:00.

 However, you should keep in mind that the queue for free admission forms quite early and is quite long.
 Therefore, our advice is that, if you have little time and want to see a key part without stress, it is better to pay the entrance fee and go in first thing in the morning.